AdaCore/templates-parser/docs/tags.rst

 Attributes
 ==========

-In addition to filters, you can also apply attributes to composite tags.
+In addition to filters, you can also apply attributes to tags.
 Attributes are placed after the tag name and preceded with a simple quote.
 *@_SOME_VAR['ATTRIBUTE_NAME]_@*.
 It is possible to use filters and attributes together.
 In that case the attribute is first evaluated and